 That fact alone makes you wonder why every other program hasn't already followed in Florida and the SEC's footsteps.
 Is the tradition really worth it?

-That’s part of why you’ll never see fans rush the field at Ben Hill Griffin Stadium.
-If the orange and blue faithful didn’t pour out onto the field to celebrate with Tim Tebow during the 2000s, it won’t happen under head coach Dan Mullen now.
+Nope, and you'll probably never see fans rush the field at Ben Hill Griffin Stadium.
+If the orange and blue faithful didn't pour out onto the field to celebrate with Tim Tebow during the 2000s, it won't happen under head coach Dan Mullen now.

 Gator fans may have been tempted in recent years, too.
-Will Grier’s game-winning touchdown pass to Antonio Callaway against Tennessee in 2015 sent fans into a frenzy that didn’t result in chaos on the field.
-Feleipe Franks heaving a hail mary to Tyrie Cleveland to beat Tennessee in 2017 didn’t do it either.
+Will Grier's game-winning touchdown pass to Antonio Callaway against Tennessee in 2015 sent fans into a frenzy that didn't result in chaos on the field.
+Feleipe Franks heaving a Hail Mary to Tyrie Cleveland to beat Tennessee in 2017 didn't do it either.
+Nothing Kyle Trask or Kyle Pitts did on the field did either.
 So I highly doubt even beating Alabama would warrant a field-rushing affair.
+(We'll see Week 3 during the 2021 regular season, though.)

 And that's exactly how UF fans should keep it.
 Because, in the same way Alabama fans have never rushed the field at Bryant-Denny Stadium, winning is expected and not celebrated like it comes around as often as Halley's Comet.